gemoc/ale/activities.md

 ## Plenary meetings

 - March 27-28, 2017: Kickoff meeting at Inria Rennes, FR
+- March 14-15, 2018: Kickoff meeting at Univ.
+Toulouse, FR

 ## Visits

 - April 03-21, 2017: Visit of Manuel Leduc at CWI
--	September XX-XX, 2017: Visit of Fabien Coulon at CWI
+- September 13-19, 2017: Visit of Fabien Coulon at CWI
 - October 26-29, 2017: Visit of Tijs v. d.
 Storm at Inria
 - November 2-3, 2017: Visit of Benoit Combemale at CWI
+- March 8-9, 2018: Visit of Benoit Combemale at CWI (joint with LangDev Meeting)
+- March 12-16, 2018: Visit of Thomas Degueule at Inria